JustinSilbiger/silbiger/README.md

 ## Description

 The Silbiger Family Tree is a web application designed to document the genealogy of the Silbiger family.
 It provides a platform for managing and exploring a list of over 1200 family members with an intuitive user interface.
-This project aims to preserve and expand upon the data from the [legacy Silbiger family website](https://www.silbiger-family.co.uk/).
+This project aims to preserve and expand upon the data from the legacy [Silbiger Family Website](https://www.silbiger-family.co.uk/).

 ## Why?